ror-community/ror-site/content/blog/2021-09-21-ror-grid-final-sync.md

 +++
-title = "Final ROR and GRID Sync" date = "2021-09-21" draft = false
-tags = ["Updates", "GRID" ]
-categories = ["updates"]
+title = "New ROR Update and Final GRID Sync" date = "2021-09-21" draft = false tags = ["Updates", "GRID" ] categories = ["updates"]
 style = "card-plain"
 banner = "/img/banners/lions-ban.jpg"
-thumb = "/img/lion-profile-bw-sq.jpg"
+thumb = "/img/banners/lion-trio.jpg"
 author = "Maria Gould"
 +++

-In July, ROR and GRID [announced](/blog/2021-07-12-ror-grid-the-way-forward)that the two registries would begin to diverge following GRID's final public release in Q4 2021.
+In July, ROR and GRID [announced](/blog/2021-07-12-ror-grid-the-way-forward) that the two registries would begin to diverge following GRID's final public release in Q4 2021.

 GRID has now completed its latest and final public release, which was [published on September XX].
 ROR has incorporated the updates in this release into its own data.
 With these two releases, there is a 1:1 correspondence of GRID IDs to ROR IDs, and vice versa.